10sr/fuzzy-finder-el/README.md

 Overview
 --------

-`fuzzy-finder` command opens a new window and start a fuzzy finder process inside of it, and then call a function with selected items.
+`fuzzy-finder` command opens a new window, starts a fuzzy finder process inside of it, and then calls a function with selected items.
 By default it visits selected files.

 There are a number of applications which can be used with `fuzzy-finder`,